natersoz/nrf/docs/nordic/NORDIC.md

 via the SDK, registers with the softdevice.
 This is the means by which the softdevice calls back to the application: through these observers.

-Each observer has 2 parts:
+Each observer has 2 parameters:

 + A handler, which is the callback function the softdevice will call.
 + A context, which is a `void*`, which is cast back within the `SDK/app`